crukci-bioinformatics/PlateLayout/README.md

 TEST DATA
 =========

 The folder test contains 11 example design tables, which can be use to assess the behaviour of the script.
-The script file TestScript.sh contains some examples of how to use the various options for the script.
+The script file `TestScript.sh` contains some examples of how to use the various options for the script.
+Run `TestScript.sh` in a local directory to get example outputs.